 My First Picture Book MINE!

-I'm excited to share that MINE! with Simon & Schuster is available now, from January 5, 2016.
+I'm excited to share about my first picture book MINE! with Simon & Schuster (January 5, 2016).

 As with many picture books, this was many years in the making from sketch dummy to final production.
 The very first sketch dummy was created several years ago, revised a dozen times and then tucked away in a drawer!
 In late 2013, I dusted it off for a portfolio review event.
 There I met cool art director Lucy Ruth Cummins who chuckled while reviewing my draft of MINE!
 That made me smile, and the ball started rolling from there!
 By June 2014, revisions were looking good, and I completed the interior book art over that summer.
 Cover art was finished at the beginning of 2015, and the last set of proofs arrived in July 2015...
 And now it is a REAL BOOK– YAY!!

 I am so thankful to the amazing Simon & Schuster team, especially my ingenious editor Justin Chanda and amazing art director Lucy Ruth Cummins.
 They truly took my original sketch dummy to its fullest potential.
 Also a big thanks to editorial assistant Alexa Pastor for all her help during production and marketing.
 The Simon & Schuster team took me on a fabulous creative journey, and it was/is a dream come true!

 CLICK HERE to read more about the making of MINE! in my interview with amazing children's author/illustrator and my wonderful teacher Monica Wellington.